Thireus/GGUF-Tool-Suite/models/GLM-4.5-Air/README.md

 ## 💡 Pro Tips

-You can download the BF16 model version to quantize your own shards:
+You can easily download the BF16 model version to quantize your own shards:

 ```
 mkdir kitchen